 Historically, underrepresented groups, including women, have been left behind during technological shifts.
 What do you think is needed to ensure that doesn't happen?

 I'll just go back to a very powerful idea, which is you have the choice when a new technology becomes available to decide what you're going to do with it.
 The exciting thing about what we're seeing with AI is it's broadly available.
 ChatGPT was the fastest-growing consumer technology we've ever seen.
 Less than 90 days to over 100 million users; today, over 200 million users.
 So when you think about access, it's kind of the broadest access we've ever seen in the world.
 Of course, we want to do more for access, and that's why we have helped with funding OpenAI so that it's available for free for anyone all across the world to use for any use case that they'd like.
 But at the same time, in addition to availability, you have to teach people the right attitude.
 And I'll just go back to that it's a growth mindset.
 It's an embrace-and-extend mindset.
-If you will see opportunity in a technology shift, you'll be able to take advantage of that opportunity.
+If you see an opportunity in a technology shift, you'll be able to take advantage of that opportunity.

 You mentioned in your latest research the idea of AI aptitude.
 How can AI aptitude best be taught, and how do you ensure that it stays sharp as a skill when AI itself is evolving so quickly?